swiftlang/swift-evolution/proposals/0127-cleaning-up-stdlib-ptr-buffer.md

 ---

-`unsafeAddressOf` is removed, in favor of adding a `unsafeAddress` field on `ObjectIdentifier`.
-`ObjectIdentifier` already contains a raw pointer in the internal `_value` field and can be initialized with `AnyObject` just like the argument of `unsafeAddressOf`.
+`unsafeAddressOf` is removed.
+Suggested replacement is to use `Unmanged.passUnretained`.

 ```
 let obj = NSObject()
-let ptr = ObjectIdentifier(obj).unsafeAddress // instead of unsafeAddress(of: obj)
+let ptr = Unmanaged.passUnretained(obj) // instead of unsafeAddress(of: obj)
 ```

 ---